How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 |---|---|---|

-For most video sharing workflows, checking File Name Linked to URL, File URL, and File Size (MB) gives you everything you need in one row.
+For most video-sharing workflows, select File Name Linked to URL, File URL, and File Size (MB).

 - Click Save Selected Settings as Default to keep these preferences for future uploads.